PixilareMedia/ThriveCraft/1.13/README.txt

+TERMS
+workspace = the folder where you have the mdk stored cmd = Command Prompt
+PixelCore-API is located at https://github.com/PixilareGames/PixelCore

 UPDATEING FORGE MDK
 01. Download the forge mdk that is the latest
 02. Open it take all files/folders except the src folder and place them in your workspace